 Progress toward the Degree after the General Examination

 Within six months of passing the General Examination, the student must have fulfilled one of these deferred requirements.
-Within 12 months, he or she must have completed both deferred requirements.
+Within twelve months, he or she must have completed both deferred requirements.

 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows:

-- an initial “Research Consultation Meeting” must convene in the fall semester of the third year, to discuss an approximately 10-page statement from the student, which, as appropriate, may either present a potential research question for the dissertation, or set forth alternative possible research questions for consideration and development.
+- An initial “Research Exploration Meeting” must convene in the fall semester of the third year, to discuss an approximately ten-page statement from the student, which, as appropriate, may either present a potential research question for the dissertation, or set forth alternative possible research questions for consideration and development.
 The student may consult the director of graduate studies to identify three or four appropriate faculty consultants, if these are not readily apparent.

-Students who defend their dissertation later than six years after taking the General Examination must retake the focus field of the General Examination.
-Students who defend their dissertations more than eight years after taking the General Examination must retake two fields of the General Examination.
+Students who defend their dissertation later than six years after taking the general examination must re-take the focus field of the general examination.
 Approved parental leave extends this period by one year per child, but no other reason for leave does.

-Depositing Dissertation Data – Students are required to make available to the Harvard-MIT Data Center all of the quantitative data that they have compiled in machine-readable form (together with accompanying explanatory materials) upon which the findings in their dissertations depend.
+Students are required to make available to the Harvard-MIT Data Center all of the quantitative data they have compiled in machine-readable form (together with accompanying explanatory materials) upon which the findings in their dissertation depend.
 These data will be made available to other users five years after receipt of PhD or sooner, if the PhD recipient permits.
-The director of graduate studies will consider petitions for exemption from or modifications of this requirement, if reasonable extenuating circumstances are given.